jguadagno/jguadagno.github.io/_posts/2008-07-28-creating-a-new-sitefinity-generic-content-module.md

 As mentioned above in the file list section above, the `ItemList` control will be used to display the content items in a "repeater" or list view.
 As a suggestion, I would print out or keep handy the web.config section so you type the Metadata field names.

-Let’s get started.
+Let's get started.
 If you renamed the `genericContentCommonLayout.css` you will need to update the FileName attribute of the `sfWeb:CssFileLink` element to match the new name.
 It should look something link this.

 ```html
 <sfWeb:CssFileLink ID="CssFileLink1"